 Technical glitches in the order process often frustrate the customer who is unable to order online due to technical glitches in the order form or other technical issues with the e-commerce portal.

-You can infer from section 2.7 the biggest problems faced in inventory management, that the reason for all problems is poor and ineffective inventory management.
+You can infer from the previous sections that the biggest problems faced in inventory management, and the reason for all problems is poor and ineffective inventory management.
 Now, this leads to a series of negative effects on the company's business.
 The negative effects that we are talking about range from losing potential clients and missed sales to money loss due to tied up capital and high warehousing costs.
 The negative impact, in this case, will not be of a short term nature, but it will actually adversely affect the long term sustainability of the business.

 The inventory metrics are the indicators that provide valuable insight into your operational performance as compared to your peers and the industry average.

 This metric gives you information about whether you are holding a low inventory or high inventory.
 If the inventory turnover ratio is high, then you are holding less inventory than required, and if this ratio comes lower than you are holding more than the required inventory.
 It also suggests that your goods are not selling as required.

 This metric in percentage form provides you the insight about the orders that are delivered on time to your customers.
 The ideal rate should be 100%.
 Below 100% means your customers who have ordered from you are not getting the deliveries.

 The cost of holding inventory is a metric that defines the cost of holding a particular stock unit for a year.
 This cost takes into account the storage, warehousing costs, general security costs for taking care of such inventories, etc.

 This is an essential metric to be kept in mind as it provides the firm an idea of how many days, on average, the inventory is taking to turn into a sale.
 This is important to find your cash conversion cycle, and based on it, only firms can commit about paying to its lenders and vendors, etc.